exo-lang/exo/docs/Design.md

 - The cost of adding support for new hardware is significantly reduced.
 - Proprietary details of hardware can be protected.

-Users can model custom memories, instructions, and configuration state in libraries to target a specific accelerator.
+Users can model custom [memories](./memories.md), [instructions](./instructions.md), and configuration state in libraries to target a specific accelerator.
 These hardware abstractions can then be used to write hand-optimized code or as building blocks for higher-level scheduling transformations.

-More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf) and [instructions.md](./instructions.md) and [memories.md](./memories.md).
+More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf), [instructions.md](./instructions.md), and [memories.md](./memories.md).

 ## Fine-Grained Primitives for Performance Control